zaynebmellouli/GrooveGalaxy/REPORT.md

 For our project, we have selected Java as the programming language due to its robust security features and extensive libraries for cryptographic functions.
 The encryption scheme between the server and the client will utilize AES in CBC (Cipher Block Chaining) mode.
 This mode ensures that each block of plaintext is XORed with the previous ciphertext block before being encrypted, providing strong data encryption.

 On the other hand, for encryption within family members, we will employ AES in CTR (Counter) mode.
 This choice is particularly well-suited for streaming data, as it allows for the encryption of data bytes individually, facilitating efficient processing of streaming content.
+We faced a challenge in generating the MAC address for the streamed package rather than the data as a whole.
+We decided to compute the MAC on the encrypted package to ensure the integrity, authenticity and the freshness of each of the streamed pack of bytes.

 The nonce, a number used once, will be randomly generated at the start of the communication session.
 It will then be incremented by one for each subsequent message to ensure that each message is unique, mitigating the risk of replay attacks.